The importance of total rewards in employee engagement is often misunderstood. Learn what US HR teams miss and what truly drives engagement in 2026.

 Your rewards should help build a positive and inclusive culture.
 Use incentives beyond pay to encourage the behaviors you want to see.

 Choose clear ways to measure success, employee satisfaction, retention, hiring, and productivity.
-Track your return on investment by comparing costs to benefits like lower turnover and better performance.
+Track your return on investment by comparing costs to benefits, such as lower turnover and better performance.

 Use data to learn what employees value and how they use rewards.
 Review and adjust your strategy regularly based on what you learn and what the business needs.

 Follow these steps to turn your total rewards strategy into a powerful tool.
-For instance, Yotascale, a cloud cost management firm, streamlined its compensation planning and headcount forecasting with CandorIQ’s real-time budget visibility and hiring impact tools.
+For instance, Yotascale, a cloud cost management firm, streamlined its compensation planning and headcount forecasting using CandorIQ’s real-time budget visibility and hiring-impact tools.
 This alignment between HR and Finance improved pay equity, transparency, and planning efficiency, helping them build a more engaged workforce.